quixio/quix-streams/docs/advanced/stateful-processing.md

 The good news? _The library manages this aspect for you_, so you don't need to handle that complexity yourself:

-- State store in Quix Streams keeps data per each topic partition and automatically reacts to the changes in partition assignment.
+- The state store in Quix Streams keeps data per topic partition and automatically reacts to the changes in partition assignment.
 Each partition has its own RocksDB instance, therefore data from different partitions is stored separately, which enables parallel processing of partitions.